 To Caroline, Autumn, Audrey, and Green, Meadows seemingly goes up like a torch in mid-pounce, hungrily crackling orange-white tongues streaming from her hair and clothes.
 But the scourge doesn’t slow.
 The scourge doesn’t stop.
 Knife-sized claws shred through Isa’s belly and punch all the way through her back as the pouncing Gangrel smashes into her chest and body-slams her to the ground.

 Flames crackle.
 Claws eviscerate guts.
 Flames hiss.
 Saw-like teeth shred through throat.
 Flames smoke and billow and roar.
 There’s no grace or technique to what the seemingly immolated Meadows does: just pure, feral savagery.
-Within seconds, the scourge literally rips Isa to pieces, wrenching her head free from its neck with a hideously crunching snap and foisting it high like a grisly trophy.
+Within seconds, the scourge literally rips Isa to pieces, wrenching her head free from its neck with a hideously snap-crunch and foisting it high like a grisly trophy.
 Yet the expression on Isa’s blood-spattered face is oddly calm, even accepting… the Ravnos—ironically true to her words, for one of her clan—has not died in fear.

 Caroline feels her howling Beast, already kept tightly leashed by her will, mostly un-tense.